osism/osism.github.io/docs/guides/configuration-guide/rookify.md

   config: ./k8s/config
 ```

-The `kubernetes` section specifies the kubernetes configuration (e.g. if you use kubectl it is located in `~/.kube/config`) for Rookify's kubernetes library.
-Rookify needs to connect to the kubernetes cluster on the target systems in order to use Rook.
+The `kubernetes` section specifies the Kubernetes configuration (e.g. if you use `kubectl`, this is usually located in `~/.kube/config`) for Rookify's Kubernetes library.
+Rookify needs to connect to the Kubernetes cluster on the target systems to use Rook.

 ```yaml title="config.example.yaml"
 rook: